 Although the 2018 Farm Bill now classifies hemp as an agricultural product rather than as a controlled substance, there are a lack of research-based agronomic standards for its growth and cultivation.

 This lack of standardization can have implications well beyond the crop yield.
 According to the College of Agriculture and Life Sciences at North Caroline State University, a variety of plant stressors such as drought, flooding, fertilizer levels, cold, heat, etc., can impact the concentration of THC in a given cannabis crop.
 This can have serious consequences when it comes time to harvest and sell hemp, since the amount of THC in a cannabis plant determines whether it is considered widely legal under federal law.

-Depending on the state, growers might have to report when the hemp plant is flowering and undergo third-party testing to verify THC concentrations.
+Depending on the state, growers might have to report when the hemp plant is flowering and undergo third-party testing to verify THC concentrations of the CBD flower.
 If the concentration is above 0.3% THC, the grower might have to destroy the crop.
 This can pose a serious risk for farmers since hemp plants are not covered under crop insurance.

 Beyond uncertainties surrounding hemp production and THC levels, there are also inconsistencies regarding the resources needed to grow these crops.
 Generally speaking, hemp is typically considered a low-maintenance crop and can grow in an industrial setting much like a field of wheat, corn, or alfalfa while withstanding temperatures just above freezing.
 It’s also categorized as high yielding, sustainable, and environmental friendly crop.